Anugrah070/Sheet-Sight/README.md

   tests exist yet for the OpenCV/ONNX native code paths.

 ### Planned / not yet implemented
-- Staffline extraction, notehead extraction, note grouping, symbol classification (clefs/accidentals/rests via SVM classifiers), rhythm extraction, and MusicXML generation — none of this exists in the codebase yet.
+- Notehead extraction, note grouping, symbol classification (clefs/accidentals/rests via SVM classifiers), rhythm extraction, and MusicXML generation — none of this exists in the codebase yet.
 - Editor tab (notation editing) — placeholder screen only.
 - Practice tab (pitch detection, cursor tracking, metronome, looping) — placeholder screen only. `TarsosDSP` is not present as a dependency.